John de Troye

-He was a notorious pluralist: in addition to holding the prebend of Cloyne, and the Chancellorship of St. Patrick's Cathedral (the office of Chancellor had a number of benefices attached to it, including the prebend of Finglas), he was prebendary of Ferns and of Emly.
+Troye was a notorious pluralist: in addition to holding the prebend of Cloyne, and the Chancellorship of St. Patrick's Cathedral (the office of Chancellor had a number of benefices attached to it, including the prebend of Finglas), he was prebendary of Ferns and of Emly.
 He also held the English living of Amersham in Buckinghamshire.
-In 1352 he was granted the special privilege of being allowed to choose his own confessor, who had the power to give him absolution for his sins on his deathbed, if he was truly penitent.
+In 1352, he was granted the special privilege of being allowed to choose his own confessor, who had the power to give him absolution for his sins on his deathbed if he was truly penitent.

 Troye became Lord Treasurer of Ireland in 1364 or 1365, and was made Chancellor of the Irish Exchequer in 1368.
 He probably died in 1371.